legendreddragon/legendreddragon.github.io/lord/levels/level1.md

 {: .monsterrank }

 ### All Monsters
-*Rare monsters have an average weight of 0.001 (chances of 1 in 1000).*

 | NAME             | HP | ATT | XP | GOLD | RARE | WEAPON        |
 |:-----------------|---:|----:|---:|-----:|:-----|:--------------|
 | Large Mosquito   |  3 |   2 |  2 |   46 | No   | Blood Sucker  |